mmeoak240/project-4/README.md

 - The ability for the user to build routines by adding exercises to a personal routine page.
 - The ability for the admin to create pre-made routines and post them.
 - Ability for users to add pre-made routines to their personal routine page.
+  -Ability to track exercise completion within a routine.
 - Exercise/Routine search and filter functionality

 ## Licensing